-So Dominguita dons a cape and becomes Dom Capote.
-She takes on a squire and a steed (a mangy mutt she names Roco), and sets off to show the bul-"Knight of the Cape" is the first in Terry Ca-tasús Jennings's "Definitely Dominguita" series of chapter books for six- to nine-yearold readers.
-Charmingly illustrated by Fatima Anaya, the stories are based on Dominguita's (and Terry's) love of classic novels.
+"A rangut: he acons.
+"Girss can to Exangus: "A rangut: dons a cape and becomes Dom Capote.
+She takes on a squire and a steed (a mangu nut she names Roco), and sets off to show the bully that girls can SO be knights!
+"Knight of the Cape" is the first in Terry Catanús Jennings's "Definitely Dominguita" series of for creatures who need rescuing."

-In "Knight of the Cape," Dominguita follows in the bumbling but well-meaning footsteps of Don Quixote, "wander[ing] around looking for adventure and for creatures who need rescuing."
 Early on, however, "she made a decision on the damsel thing.
 Most damsels can take care of themselves," she declares.
 "I'm going to rescue anyone who's in distress.
 Not just damsels."